xanthics/xan_filter/README.md

 Usage
 =====
+Run setup.py first to install all requirements.txt modules

 Run Create_filter with necessary config files to generate xan.filter.
 Note that this will automatically put xan.show.filter and xan.hide.filter in <relative path>\Documents\My Games\Path of Exile

+Update gen_always_highlight_currency.py with your poe account name and sessionid if you want custom currency highlighting

-(Optional) Run pricetool to update currency, divination, essence, and unique tiers.
-The poe ninja version should finish very quickly
+~~(Optional) Run pricetool to update currency, divination, essence, and unique tiers.
+The poe ninja version should finish very quickly~~

 Config
 ======